 Learning and growing together in God’s love

-The whole curriculum and way of life of our school provides opportunities that enable children to grow in their relationship with God through Jesus.
+In all aspects of our school life, we aim to provide opportunities that enable children to grow in their relationship with God through Jesus.
 Religious Education goes beyond the RE curriculum itself to inform and enrich all areas of learning.
 Every aspect of school life influences the moral and spiritual development of the children.

 Prayer and worship are a fundamental part of the life of our school.
 We celebrate masses and liturgies together and the children are offered daily opportunities for prayer and quiet reflection.
 The school environment, both indoors and outdoors, is designed so that the children and staff are aware that Christ is at the centre of all we do.